Monmouth Torah Links

-Diamond Ring and Rose PetalsHave you ever fallen in love?
+Have you ever fallen in love?

-You know, the head-over-heels, sweaty palms, heart pounding, can-think-of-nothing-else kind of love?
+You know, the head-over-heels, sweaty palms, heart-pounding, can-think-of-nothing-else kind of love?

 If you have, it is sadly somewhat likely that you also have fallen out of love.
-While wonderful couples manage to keep the love going strong for the long term, the fifty-plus-percent divorce rate is ample evidence that many who start out crazy about each other end up driving each other crazy.
+While some couples manage to keep the love going strong for the long term, the fifty-plus-percent divorce rate is ample evidence that many who start out crazy about each other end up driving each other crazy.

 Maybe that’s why they call it “falling” in love.

-This week’s Torah portion includes the famous chapter of the “Shema,” in which we are commanded to love G-d with all our heart and soul.
-(Deuteronomy 6:5) Aside from the inherent difficulty in loving a being that we cannot see or feel, the entire notion of being commanded to feel something seems odd.
-After all, love is the most sublime of human emotions, originating in the depths of one’s heart and soul; can one be commanded to love?
+Aside from the inherent difficulty in loving a Being that we cannot see or feel, the notion of being commanded to feel something seems odd.
+After all, love is the most sublime of human emotions, originating in the depths of one’s heart and soul; how can one be commanded to feel love?

 The great Jewish philosopher and legal expert Maimonides (1135 – 1204) addressed this point.
 To him, the mitzvah (commandment) to love G-d means doing what it takes to attain this love.
 In his words: